-THE CENTRAL PACIFIC ROAD .- The Central Pacific Railroad of California is now completed a distance of eighty miles east of Sacra-mento, and in a few weeks the whistle of the locomotive will be heard in the Sierra Nevada.
-When they have once crossed this range of mountains there will be a road similar to that on the Platte, a level river bottom, the Hum boldt, and until they reach the western range of the Rocky Mountains there will be no seri-ous difficulties to overcome, and if the energy is displayed, until the completion of this gigan is displayed, until the completion of this gigan-tic and monstrous enterplise, that there is at present, seven years will complete the greatest work in the world There is at present up-ward of eighteen hundred miles of railroad from Boston to Manhattan, Kareas; and when the Pacific is completed, there will be one (almost) continuous route upward of 3,000 miles in leagth.
-American genius, American industry, American perseverance, can accom-plish anything.
+THE CENTRAL PACIFIC ROAD .- The Central Pacific Railread of California is now completed a distance of eighty miles east of Sacra-mento, and in a few weeks the whistle of the locomotive will be heard in the Sierra Nevada.
+When they have once crossed this range of mountains there will be a road similar to that on the Platte, a level river bottom, the Hum boldt, and until they reach the western range of the Rocky Mountains there will be no serious difficulties to overcome, and if the energy is displayed, until the completion of this gigantie and monstrous enterprise, that there is at present, seven years will complete the greatest work in the world There is at present upward of eighteen hundred miles of railroad from Boston to Manhattan, Karsas; and when the Pacific is completed, there will be one (almost) continuous route upward of 3,000 miles in leagth.
+American regime was a series of the continuous route upward of 2,000 miles in leagth. miles in leagth.
+American genius.
+American industry, American perseverance, can accom-plish anything.
 There is nothing that these combined have ever succumbed to except per-petual motion, and that is to be discovered in this great country, if there is such a thing.

-A German in Savanna , arrested for some offense, pleaded in defense "katt sheieduck ous denzweiten ieuster georgessen."
+A German in Savanna , arrested for some offense, pleaded in defense "kart sheieduck ous denzweiten ieuster georgessen."
 The judge not being able to see it in that light, fined him five dollars.

-BRICK POMEROY says that is the most wickedest and heartlessest judge we have read of within the limits of the "unconstructed" portion of the land we live in.
-He ought to be placed in "durance vile," corked up in a freedman's bureau for ninety days, then compelled to listen to Brownlow's innocent prattle ninety more; and finally have Ben, the cock-eved spoon pilferer, look pleasant at him for nincty more.
-Oh, most injured German, we commisserate thy wrongs over muchly!
+BRICK POMEROY says that is the most wickedest and heartlessest judge we have read of within the limits of the "unconstructed" por-tion of the land we live in.
+He ought to be placed in "durance vile," corked up in a freedman's bureau for ninety days, then compelled to listen to Brownlow's innocent prattle ninety more; and finally have Ben, the cock-eyed spoon pilferer, look pleasant at him for ninety Oh, most injured German, we commis serate thy wrongs over muchly!

-A few weeks after a late marriage, the hus-band had some peculiar thoughts when putting on his last cle in shirt as he saw no appear er than usual one morning and kindled a fire.
-When hanging on the kettle he made a noise on purpose to arouse his easy wife.
-She immediately peeped over the blankets, exclaimed : and then "My dear, what are you doing ?"
-He deliberately responded, "I've put on my last clean shirt, and I'm going to wash one for myself.
+A few weeks after a late marriage, the husband had some peculiar thoughts when putting on his last clean shirt as he saw no appear ance of a washing.
+He thereupon rose er than usual one morning and kindled a fire.
+When banging on the kettle he made a noise on purpose to arouse his easy wife.
+She immediately peoped over the blankers, and then

+"My dear, what are you doing?"
+He deliberately responded, "I've put on my last clean shirt, and I'm going to wash one for